 Expectation: Hello new cuisine, goodbye Filipino food.

 Reality: I thought I’m pretty adaptable to new flavors and it’s not a secret I’m not a big fan of Filipino food, even though it’s what I grew up in.
 I did fall in love with Malaysian food and I still am, but after several months I found myself missing home food.
-This made me re-think about our cuisine, which I believe now is also good when done properly but is not always the case in Filipino restaurants.
+This made me re-think about our cuisine, which I used to think is bad.
+Now I believe that we have a lot of good dishes — it’s just the cooking it’s done that needs to be improved.

 Tapsilog.
 Sisig.
 Sinigang.
 Kare-kare.
 Calamares and those fried crablets with vinegar.
 Suman with the sweet sauce.
 Boodle fight.
 Seafood platters in dampa.